Bira/octopus-carnival/_drafts/devils/succubus.md

 roleplaying that to the detriment of the group, particularly in the middle of a fight.
-So here you have our brave barbarian gloating that he's far too clever to be taken in by the succubus' devilish wiles... when in truth the succubus has succeeded in turning him into chaste ascetic contract lawyer who keeps running away from her.
+So here you have our brave barbarian gloating that he's far too clever to be taken in by the succubus' devilish wiles... when in truth the succubus has succeeded in turning him into a chaste ascetic contract lawyer who keeps running away from her.

 The succubus can pursue by flying, and can keep trying to charm other